Buzzer logo

 4. Keep cool

 When commuting by bike, look for narrow roads or bike paths with big trees and greenery.
-Finding shade can help make your commute cooler and more enjoyable.
+Finding shade can help make your commute cooler.
 Consider waiting for the next SkyTrain.
-Mark II and Mark III cars are fully air-conditioned, so if it’s possible to wait for the next train, do it.
-Look for a shady spot, or use a covered bus shelter while waiting for your bus, and consider finding a route with a newer, air-conditioned vehicle like one of our RapidBuses.
+The newer SkyTrain cars, Mark II and Mark III, are fully air-conditioned, so if it’s possible to wait for the next train, do it.

 And perhaps one of the best tips for taking transit during a heatwave is by going somewhere cool!
 Transit takes you to the beach, the spray-park, and everywhere in between!

-What are your tried, tested and true tips for taking transit during a heat wave?
+What are your tried, tested, and true tips for taking transit during a heat wave?

 TransLink